FlexConfirmMail/Thunderbird/README.md

 4. Start Thunderbird.
 5. Open the Add-ons Manager.
 6. Drag downloaded XPI file and drop it to the Add-ons Manager.
-7. Accept installation of the new FlexConfirmMail.
+7. Accept installation of the new FlexConfirmMail Stable.
 8. Open `sample.eml` with Thunderbird.
 9. Hit Ctrl-E to edit the mail as a new message.
 10. Try to send it.